kodecocodes/i9t/testing/testing.markdown

 }
 ```

 Magic!
 Depending on where you swiped and what version of Xcode you're running, the generated code may be different from what you see in the chapter.
-You can run the generated test to verify that it simulates your steps one by one.
+Run the generated test to verify that it simulates your steps one by one.

 You'll notice that some of the generated lines of code have tokens that contain several options:

 ![bordered bezel](/images/uiRecordingTokens.png)

-As you can tell, there are many ways of querying the same UI elements.
+There are many ways of querying the same UI elements.
 With these tokens, Xcode gives you options to help you disambiguate elements in case there are duplicates.
 Once you're happy with a particular path, double click on the token to make it final.

 > **Note**: Even if you write your tests manually, you can still use UI recording to find out what the testing framework "sees" as you tap around the simulator.
 This is a good alternative to using the system provided Accessibility inspectors.

-//I have two more tests to add.
-They're depending on the new designs so I'll hold off until I have the new designs to add them here.
-I can also make them challenge 1 & 2 if I run out of space
+//TODO: I have two more tests to add.
+They depend on the new designs being finalized so I'll hold off until that's done..
+I can also make them challenge 1 & 2 if I run out of space.
+These tests are in the final project.

 ## Where to Go From Here?